-At the forthcoming annual general meeting, all of the directors will be offering themselves for re election, with the exception of Melanie Stern and Raj Rattan, who will be standing for election to the board and Davinderpal Kooner, who will be stepping down having served the maximum permitted term.
+At the forthcoming annual general meeting, all of the directors will be offering themselves for re election, with the exception of Brian Bourke, who will be standing for election to the board.

 The terms and conditions of appointment of directors are available for inspection at our registered office during normal business hours and at the annual general meeting.